PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 17:20:18
+Last updated: 2024-04-02 17:20:53
-Random Quote: Friendship is the source of the greatest pleasures, and without friends even the most agreeable pursuits become tedious. - Thomas Aquinas
+Random Quote: The secret of getting ahead is getting started. - Mark Twain